uxbyweng/weng.eu/README.md

 # weng.eu

-Lightweight website with focus on UX, accessibility, and performance.
-Design-first, mobile-first, clean code.
+My personal portfolio website — created to present my work, showcase selected projects, and offer an easy way to get in touch.
+The site is lightweight, accessible, and highly performant — built with a design-first, mobile-first, and clean-code philosophy.

 Live: [weng.eu](https://weng.eu/)
 Author: Karsten Weng · [LinkedIn](https://www.linkedin.com/in/kweng/)
-Last update: 17.09.2025
+Last update: 18.10.2025

 ## Stack